 - License complexity often criticized

-- Expertise required for optimal operation
+- Requires expertise for optimal operation

 - The CrowdStrike incident in July 2024 (8.5 million Windows devices crashed) demonstrated the risks of a faulty update.